 As well as being world-class academics, many of our academics have won research awards and grants from some of the largest actuarial society’s worldwide, national or regional awards for lecturing, and many of them are qualified and accredited teachers.

 Teaching on our course are expert academics and practising actuaries.
 The key departmental contacts for our MSc Actuarial Science are Dr Junlei Hu, Dr Haslifah Hashim, Dr Spyridon Vrontos, and Dr Jackie Wong.

 As a new course, we expect our graduates of MSc Actuarial Science to become actuaries in a range of industries.
-It is predicted by the US Department of Labor that the employment of actuaries is expected to grow faster than any other occupation, making it a great prospect for a graduate job.
+It has been predicted by the US Department of Labor that the employment of actuaries is expected to grow faster than any other occupation, making it a great prospect for a graduate job.

-Aside from a rewarding career as an actuary (actuaries are in the top ten jobs for 2016, careercast.com), clear thinkers are required in every profession, so the successful mathematician has an extensive choice of potential careers.
+Aside from a rewarding career as an actuary (actuaries were in the top ten jobs in 2016, careercast.com), clear thinkers are required in every profession, so the successful mathematician has an extensive choice of potential careers.
 The Council for Mathematical Sciences offers further information on careers in mathematics.

 We also work with the University’s Careers Services to help you find out about further work experience, internships, placements, and voluntary opportunities.